3 New Spain & New France

 Aerial View of Acoma “Sky City” by Marshall Henrie, WikiCommons

-Juan de Oñate’s expedition returned north to the Rio Grande Valley from Mexico in 1598, performing plays re-enacting the Spanish Conquest of Aztecs for local Indians.
-It was cultural warfare intended to overcome the language barrier while showing Indians who was in charge.
+Juan de Oñate’s expedition returned north to the Rio Grande Valley from Mexico in 1598, performing plays re-enacting the Spanish Conquest of Aztecs for local tribes.
+It was cultural warfare intended to overcome the language barrier while showing Native Americans who was in charge.
 They met their fiercest resistance at a solitary butte in the desert west of Albuquerque called Acoma, or the “Sky Pueblo.”
 After an unsuccessful attempt to conquer the mesa in 1598, the Spanish returned in 1599 and decimated the village in the Battle of Acoma, killing, mutilating and/or enslaving its inhabitants.
 They rebuilt the town and a Catholic cathedral with the Spanish adobe-style of sun-baked mud bricks now familiar throughout New Mexico.
-Like Columbus, Oñate is a polarizing historical figure in the Southwest today because he, too, amputated the limbs of Indians who resisted his takeover.
-When local Hispanics celebrated the 400th anniversary of his expedition in 1998, some Indians amputated Oñate’s limbs off statues with chainsaws.
+Like Columbus, Oñate is a polarizing historical figure in the Southwest today because he, too, amputated the limbs of Native Americans who resisted his takeover.
+When local Hispanics celebrated the 400th anniversary of his expedition in 1998, some Indigenous Americans amputated Oñate’s limbs off statues with chainsaws.

 Acoma, New Mexico